sensepost/gowitness/README.md

 ## features

-The main goal of `gowitness` is to take website screenshots (and do that well!), while optionally sav any information it can gather along the way.
+The main goal of `gowitness` is to take website screenshots (and do that well!), while optionally saving any information it gathered along the way.
 That said, a short list of features include:

 - Take website screenshots, obviously..., but fast and accurate!
 - Ability to grab and save data (i.e., a request log, console logs, headers, cookies, etc.)